Office: Andrew White Student Center, Room M014L

 Chair: Sara Magee, Associate Professor

-Professors: Neil Alperstein; Andrew Ciofalo (emeritus); Russell J. Cook; Elliot King
+Professors: Neil Alperstein (emeritus); Andrew Ciofalo (emeritus); Russell J. Cook (emeritus); Elliot King

-Associate Professor: Gregory Hoplamazian; Jonathan J. Lillie; Sara Magee; Tania Rosas-Moreno; Karsonya Wise Whitehead
+Associate Professor: Amy Becker; Masudul K. Biswas; Gregory Hoplamazian; Jonathan J. Lillie; Sara Magee; Paola Pascual-Ferrá; Tania Rosas-Moreno; Karsonya Wise Whitehead

-Affiliate Faculty: Kevin Atticks; Gerard Blair; Veronica Gunnerson; John Stack
+Affiliate Faculty: Kevin Atticks; David Belz; Gerard Blair; Noelle Dichiera; Jennifer Glick; Veronica Gunnerson; April Newton; Nguyen, Nguyen; Julie Sayo

-Communication majors choose from specializations in advertising/public relations, digital media, or journalism, while also taking courses in popular culture, media and society, free speech, public speaking, publishing, or research.
-Small classes enable students to interact closely with the faculty.
-Many classes are taught in cutting-edge media technology labs.
+Communication majors choose one or two specializations in advertising/public relations, digital media, journalism, or media and society, while also taking courses in popular culture, media ethics, free speech, public speaking, publishing, and research.
+Small classes enable students to interact closely with the faculty and many classes are taught in cutting-edge media technology labs.

 - Students will have mastered the technological and communication skills to disseminate information effectively through the deployment of appropriate communication platforms;